jannaee/JSRoadmap/README.md

 ~~~~

 - [ ] 8.
 What is an array?

-> * Use arrays when you want the element names to be numbers
+    > Use arrays when you want the element names to be numbers.

-    - [ ]1.
+- [ ] 9.
 How do you put values into arrays?
-        - [ ] * set it a variable to it and add data in as strings or numbers surronded by brackets
+    > set it a variable to it and add data in as strings or numbers surronded by brackets

-        - [ ] * set an array and an index to be replaced with a new value
+    > set an array and an index to be replaced with a new value
+    ~~~
             var cars=['toyota'];
             cars[0] = 'bmw'
             console.log(cars) //bmw
+    ~~~

-        - [ ] * can use push method to put items into array //car.push('ford')
+    > can use push method to put items into array
+    ~~~
+    car.push('ford')
+    ~~~

-    - [ ]2.
+- [ ] 10.
 How to you get values out of arrays?
         - [ ] * Use bracket notation, Arrays start with a 0 index. refer to the array's name and pair it with the index you want to get, or all data by denoting the var name

     - [ ]3.
 How do you remove a value from an array?